 Under the Hood

 There are two engine choices for the Sonic, each more than merely acceptable.
 The base 1.8-liter 4-cylinder cranks out good power and is entirely reasonable and pleasant.
 The pricier alternative is a 1.4-liter turbocharged 4-cylinder that's sportier and makes more torque, and thus goes quicker, but has as its main advantage a 5-mpg gain in highway fuel economy.
 The 1.8-liter is available with a 5-speed manual transmission, the turbo 1.4-liter with a 6-speed manual, and both can be matched with a 6-speed automatic.
 In our experience, we found no reason not to like any of the transmission choices.

-A 2014 Chevy Sonic LS sedan starts at a Manufacturer's Suggested Retail Price (MSRP) of just under $15,000.
-The lowest-priced Sonic 5-door is in the step-up LT trim level, with its additional features, at just over $17,000.
-Loaded, a 2014 Sonic can top $20,000.
+A 2015 Chevy Sonic LS sedan starts at a Manufacturer's Suggested Retail Price (MSRP) of just under $15,000, while the 5-door LS hatchback starts around $15,500.
+The LT trim level, with its additional features, comes in just over $17,000.
+Loaded, a 2015 Sonic RS can top $24,000.
 Overall, the Sonic is priced in line with its key competitors on a feature-to-feature basis.
-Before heading down to your Chevy dealer, be sure to check the Kelley Blue Book Fair Purchase Price, which reflects what others in your area are currently paying for the Sonic.
+Before heading down to your Chevy dealer, be sure to check the KBB.com Fair Purchase Price, which reflects what others in your area are currently paying for the Sonic.
 As for resale value, we expect the 2015 Chevy Sonic sedan and 5-door to return average figures, better than the Fiat 500 and on par with the Hyundai Accent, but well below the Toyota Yaris, Honda Fit, Nissan Versa and Ford Fiesta.

 Pros: "Very good price, reliable, stylish, Turbo is great"

 Cons: "Really doesn't have any for the price."